-A Philadelphia jury just awarded an Indiana couple $27.8 million in damages due to severe gastrointestinal bleeding while taking Xarelto.
+A Philadelphia jury awarded an Indiana couple $27.8 million in damages due to severe gastrointestinal bleeding while taking Xarelto.
 Plaintiff Lynn Hartman and her husband filed the lawsuit in 2015, one year after Lynn’s hospitalization for uncontrolled internal bleeding.
 Hartman, an atrial fibrillation (a-fib) patient, started taking blood thinner Xarelto in 2013 to prevent strokes.
-The Xarelto lawsuit settlement reached on December 5 includes $26 million in punitive damages and $1.8 million in compensatory damages.
+The Xarelto lawsuit settlement reached in December 2017 listed $26 million in punitive and $1.8 million in compensatory damages.

 SEC Filing Reveals 27% Growth in Xarelto Lawsuit Settlement Claims

-More than 21,000 additional plaintiffs filed lawsuits against Xarelto’s manufacturers, Johnson & Johnson and Bayer (who jointly developed the drug).
-But the three previous Xarelto bellwether trials in the past year resulted in favorable rulings for both drug manufacturing companies.
-Hartman’s verdict is the first win for plaintiffs nationwide who joined the federal Xarelto MDL.
+More than 25,000 additional plaintiffs filed lawsuits against Xarelto’s manufacturers, Johnson & Johnson and Bayer (who jointly developed the drug).
+But all six Xarelto bellwether trials resulted in favorable rulings for both drug manufacturing companies.
+Hartman’s verdict was the first win for plaintiffs who joined the federal Xarelto MDL.
 While claims vary, most allege Xarelto’s manufacturers failed to adequately warn consumers about the drug’s dangers, including potentially fatal bleeds.
 According to the FDA’s adverse event reporting system, at least 370 deaths are now linked to Xarelto.
-Including any wrongful death suits filed on deceased victims’ behalf, Xarelto lawsuit settlement claims increased 27% for this year alone.
+Including any wrongful death suits filed for deceased victims, Xarelto lawsuit settlement claims rose 27% for 2017.

 Former FDA Chief Testifies In Xarelto Lawsuit Settlement Case